 For generations, Tampa Bay’s most affluent families have summered in the azure blue beaches of nearby Anna Maria Island or . . . the cool Carolina Mountains near Highlands and Cashiers.
 Why?
 The stories follow.

 Parrots flew overhead just after midmorning, less than a block from the Anna Maria City Pier, the gentle Gulf breeze swaying the palm trees along Pine Avenue under a radiant sun.
-The bright green and feathered pandemonium danced above from one neighborhood jungle to the next, taking with them any reminder that this slender barrier island at the Southwestern mouth of Tampa Bay was roughly an hour’s drive from reality.
+The bright green and feathered pandemonium danced above from one neighborhood jungle to the next, taking with them any reminder that this slender barrier island at the southwestern mouth of Tampa Bay was roughly an hour’s drive from reality.

-Wedged in between Tampa Bay and the Gulf of Mexico, just south of Egmont Key, Anna Maria Island—the northernmost tip of the Bradenton-Sarasota archipelago that includes Longboat and Siesta Key to the south—has always been a place for people to relax.
+Wedged in between Tampa Bay and the Gulf of Mexico, just south of Egmont Key, Anna Maria Island—the northernmost tip of the Bradenton-Sarasota archipelago that includes Longboat and Siesta Keys to the south—has always been a place for people to relax.

 Spanish conquistador Hernando De Soto passed through on the way to arriving on the mainland, but, except for its brief role as a military outpost during the Battle of Tampa in the early years of the Civil War, Anna Maria remained an uninhabited scrubland until the arrival of George Emerson Bean.